Skip to content

 A powerful partnership

-In 1672, aged 46, Elizabeth married for the second time, this time to the affluent Duke of Lauderdale.
-He was a key member of King Charles II's inner cabinet.
+In 1672, Elizabeth married for the second time.
+Her new husband, the powerful Earl of Lauderdale, was a key member of King Charles II's inner cabinet.
 Sharing a love of power and decadence, together they made a dynamic Restoration court couple.

-Changing little after Elizabeth's death, Ham House was home to her descendants from her first marriage within the Tollemache family for nearly 300 years.
+After Elizabeth’s death in 1698, Ham House was home to her descendants from her first marriage, the Tollemache family, for the next 250 years.

-Ham House passed to the National Trust in 1948.
-With only a few decorative alterations made during the 1740s and 1890s, it's a rare survival of 17th-century luxury and taste.
+In 1948, Sir Lyonel Tollemache generously gifted Ham House to the National Trust.
+With only a few alterations made during the 1740s and 1890s, it's a rare survival of 17th-century luxury and taste.

 Family on a wooden staircase with oil paintings on the walls, at Ham House and Garden, London